 I think you get to make your own decisions about morality, although if you’re not doing the best you can, I personally don’t want to hang out with you and don’t want to have to rely on your code.
 That’s my view: I’m not telling you how you have to live your life.

-I am, however, telling you this: I am as certain as I can be that making your code cleaner will make you go faster.
+I am, however, telling you this: I am as certain as I can be that making your code more habitable will help you go faster.
 Oh, sure, it’s theoretically possible that you’ll polish something too much.
 That happens so seldom that I’d bet against it any time.
 I think that if we sat down right now with any of my code, or any of yours, we’d not find anything too clean, and we’d find plenty that needs improvement.

 This is not a moral imperative, it’s a very practical one.
-You’ll do better, get more done, make fewer mistakes, and have more fun, if you keep your code incredibly clean, every day.
+You’ll do better, get more done, make fewer mistakes, and have more fun, if you keep your code incredibly habitable, every day.